TiendaNube/api-docs/README.md

 Just JSON
 -----------------

 All data is sent and received as JSON.
 Our format is to have no root element and we use snake\_case to describe attribute keys.
-This means that you have to send `Content-Type: application/json; charset=utf-8` when POSTing or PUTing data into Tienda Nube/Nuvem Shop.
+This means that you have to send `Content-Type: application/json; charset=utf-8` when POSTing or PUTing data into Tiendanube/Nuvemshop.

 You'll receive a `415 Unsupported Media Type` response code if you leave out the `Content-Type` header.